Fish Dog Toy Pattern

 You can grab the downloadable crochet pattern here on my Ravelry shop and start turning your yarn odds and ends into tail-wagging joy.

-Or continue below to crochet here for free (powered by ad revenue, please do not distribute the pattern elsewhere).
+Or continue below to crochet here for free (powered by ad revenue, please do not distribute the pattern elsewhere and disable your ad blocker).

 Crochet Pattern - Easy